Vicken-Ghoubiguian/PepperPresentationIMERIRApp/README.md

 <a name="git_repos_s_structure"></a>
 ## Git repos's structure

-Comming soon...
+Coming soon...

 <a name="how_was_this_project_developed"></a>
 ## How was this project developed ?

-Comming soon...
+Coming soon...

 <a name="project_s_components"></a>
 ## Project's components

-Comming soon...
+Coming soon...

 <a name="how_to_install_it"></a>
 ## How to install it ?